scverse/anndata/benchmark/README.md

 ### View in the browser:

 You can view the benchmarks in the browser with `asv publish` followed by `asv preview`.
 If you want to include benchmarks of a local branch, I think you'll have to add that branch to the `"branches"` list in `asv.conf.json`.

-## TODO:

-* What's the right way to measure memory usage?
-* Choose datasets to use for benchmarks
-* Write script which downloads and prepares datasets to benchmark on
-* Add script to select which commits to run benchmarks at
-* More benchmarks